mcma123/mmfs-sagebridge-72/datamodel.md

 ## Conventions
 - Schema prefix: `dms` for Document Management System tables.
 - Auth schema: backend uses `app.*` for users/roles mapping.
 Reserved `auth` schema is not used by routes or login.
-- Soft-deletes via `deleted_at` on folder and document records; queries exclude soft-deleted rows by default.
+- Soft-deletes via `deleted_at` on folder, document, and accounting entity records; queries exclude soft-deleted rows by default.
 - Materialized path: folders store hierarchical path in `folders.path` (e.g., `/1/34/78`) and `depth` for fast filters.
 - RBAC: JWT-based roles (`admin`, `accountant`, `editor`, `viewer`).
 A fallback header `X-Role` may be supported in some clients during transition.
 - JSON fields: flexible metadata stored in `*_json` columns where noted.